TLDR: No time to read? Listen to this blog instead!

 - Color-code or number your box labels for each room

-It is so much easier to know what items are in each box because it would be difficult trying to find your dishes without your boxes being labeled.
-Those dishes can be anywhere if your boxes are not labeled!
+It is so much easier to know what items are in each box because it would be difficult trying to find your dishes without labels on your boxes.

 We’ll definitely recommend you label your boxes when moving with us.
 This way, our crews can move quickly, knowing exactly where to take each box instead of constantly asking you.